Phantom, the Ghost

 cannot give much details.
 I was mostly working on Bourne

-, but did some engine tweaks/fixes/optimizations as well.
-Hopefully
+project, but did some engine tweaks/fixes/optimizations as well.

 [Update]

-Sadly, Bourne game has been cancelled in April 2010, before any
+Sadly, Bourne game has been canceled in April 2010, before any

 official media has been released.
 You have only my word that it could